 - Poria Cocos

 - Fructus Corni

 With the highest frequency of Acorus Gramineus Zealand in 1232 formulae collected from substantial documentary achievements (Liu, 2014).

-How do we know that some Chinese Herbs ingredients have benefits for cognitive impairment?
+Chinese Herbs ingredients have benefits for cognitive impairment

 In ancient time, our ancestors discovered these benefits by trial and error, and then perhaps passed this information on to others by word of mouth.

 In addition, some of this knowledge was recorded in an ancient book, such as Sheng Nong Ben Cao Jing, which we mentioned earlier.

 However, they didn’t know exactly how these herbs functioned just yet.
 With the advance of science and technology, we are gradually getting closer to finding the answers for these questions.

 - Research on cognitive impairment diseases such as Alzheimer’s Disease (AD), vascular dementia, and mild cognitive impairment has helped us to better understand the pathogenesis of these diseases.

 - Several hypotheses for the cause of Alzheimer’s Disease have been developed thus far, including cholingergic hypothesis, amyloid hypothesis, tau hypothesis, calcium hypothesis, and isoprenoid change (Jiang, 2017).